wangziqi2013/wangziqi2013.github.io/_posts/2018-12-21-transactional-collection-classes.markdown

 commits, it acquires semantic locks that indicate incompatible operations.
 Note that transactions are stilled used to guarantee isolation of operations as well as consistency of the data structure.
-It is just that after the open nested transaction commits, the parent will not be aborted by later operations on the data structure, because conflicts are now detected based on semantic locks, rather than memory access pattern.
+It is just that after the open nested transaction commits, the parent will not be aborted by later operations on the data structure, because conflicts are now detected based on semantic locks, rather than the memory access pattern.
 If the read-only transaction fails, the parent does not need to roll back.
 Instead, only the read-only child transaction is retried, since it is read-only and always idempotent.
+If, on the other hand, the operation is read-write, it is executed within a sandbox, i.e. all modifications to global data will be redirected to a transactional-local buffer used as a software store queue.
+If reads from the same transaction hits the store queue, then these accesses will also be redirected to the buffer.
+On transaction commit, conflict resolution is performed by applying these changes in the store queue back to the data structure.